Ritesh-zt0/riteshkumar.github_portfolio.io/README.md

 I'm an Aspiring Data Analyst 💻, Gamer 🎮, and Nemophilist 🌴!
 </h3>

 I love data visualization and analyzing it to solve the problems.
-I am an engineering graduate of Electronics and Telecommunication Engineering from Pillai College of Engineering affiliated with University of Mumbai.
-Recently completed my Google Data Analytics course from Coursera.
+I'm an engineering graduate of Electronics and Telecommunication Engineering from Pillai College of Engineering affiliated with University of Mumbai.

 💼 Skills and Platforms: